Remisaurus/Winc/superpy/report.md

 06-09-2022 approximatly 6 hours 09:00 to 15:00
-In the morning a struggle ensued with saving data and the embedded dictionary for buy dates (v0.1) The afternoon was used to make some major changes and thereby upgrading to v0.2
+In the morning a struggle ensued with saving data and the embedded dictionary for buy dates (v0.1) The afternoon was used to make some major changes and thereby upgrading to v0.2 07-09-2022 approximatly 8 hours 08:00 to 16:00
+The selling function is now complete and ready to be implemented, a partial sale will make a new entry into the dictionary of a completely sold item, remaining items will be in entry already there. making the test files proper for pytest ensued hereafter.
+The sell function has been made and implemented with the interface.